nyrahul/atomip/README.md

 10. Implementation of lightweight security solutions (constrained DTLS, Diet-Foo)

 The aim is not to produce a ultra thin middleware and compare on size front.
 But to provide a secure middleware which has certain features which are more practical for constrained nodes.

+Design elements:
+1. Netlink like mechanism for querying/extending the information
+2. register protocol handler at all layers.
+3. each of the protocol can be used standalone
+4. not tightly coupled to a particular OS/platform..